-In June I will be chairing the Blockchain Summit in London, and in anticipation thought it time for a quick note on where we see Blockchain today in the content and process world.
+In June I chaired the Blockchain Summit in London, and in anticipation thought it time for a quick note on where we see Blockchain today in the content and process world.
 For in our analysis, Blockchain is one of, if not the, most important new concepts we have seen in decades.
 The idea of a shared version of the truth has the potential to upend, and to make redundant, many legacy working practices.
 Despite this potential, Blockchain has a low profile in the content and process world, but that will change.

 Today content and process technology vendors are simply waiting for customers to ask them for Blockchain, but I don’t think that is going to happen as many of those customers are already playing with, and in some cases implementing, Blockchain all by themselves without reference to their legacy ECM or BPM vendor technology suppliers.
 We have already seen this happen in Government Departments, Supply Chain firms, Healthcare, and Financial Services.